openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-common-components-custom-dialog.md

-# Basic Custom Dialog (CustomDialog)(Not Recommended)
+# Basic Custom Dialog (CustomDialog) (Not Recommended)

-CustomDialog is a customizable popup dialog that can be used for advertisements, prize notifications, warnings, software updates, and other user interaction scenarios.
+CustomDialog is a customizable popup dialog that can be used for advertisements, prize notifications, warnings, software updates, and other user interaction response operations.
 Developers can display custom dialogs using the CustomDialogController class.
-For specific usage, please refer to [Custom Dialog](../../../API_Reference/source_zh_cn/arkui-cj/cj-dialog-customdialog.md).
+For specific usage, please refer to [Custom Dialog](../../../API_Reference/source_en/arkui-cj/cj-dialog-customdialog.md).

 > **Note:**
 >
 > By default, ArkUI dialogs are non-page-level popups.
-During page routing navigation, if developers do not explicitly call the close method to dismiss them, the dialogs will not automatically close.
-To achieve scenarios where dialogs should be covered during page navigation, it is recommended to use Navigation.
-For specific usage, please refer to [Component Navigation Subpage Display Type Dialog](./cj-navigation-navigation.md).
+During page routing navigation, if the developer does not call the close method to dismiss them, the dialog will not automatically close.

-The CustomDialog can be configured as modal or non-modal through the [isModal](../../../API_Reference/source_zh_cn/arkui-cj/cj-dialog-customdialog.md#var-ismodal) property.
+The CustomDialog can be configured as either modal or non-modal by setting [isModal](../../../API_Reference/source_en/arkui-cj/cj-dialog-customdialog.md#var-ismodal).
 When isModal is true, the dialog is modal.
 When isModal is false, the dialog is non-modal.

 ## Creating a Custom Dialog